myfanforce/postgres-ssl-vault/RAILWAY_DEPLOYMENT.md

 # Deploying to Railway

-This guide explains how to deploy the SSL-enabled PostgreSQL with Supabase Vault to Railway.
+This guide explains how to deploy the SSL-enabled PostgreSQL with pgsodium to Railway.

 ## Quick Deployment